 - 3 large eggs

-- For the sauce:Combine gochujang, honey, minced garlic, and sesame oil.
-Mix till thoroughly combined.
-Set aside.
+- In a bowl, mix together the gochujang, honey, minced garlic, and sesame oil until well combined.
+Set aside until needed.